TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

 #tree(($36$,($71$,$44$,$13$),$42$,($34$,$7$)))
 $

-Looking at the structure, we can define a tree as follows in haskell:
+Looking at the structure, we can define a tree as follows in Haskell:
 ```
 -- | tree
 data Tree a = Node { value :: a, children :: [Tree a] }